Arsenal 1-1 Liverpool (5-4 on pens): Pierre-Emerick Aubameyang secures Community Shield shootout win

 Emiliano Martinez got the nod ahead of Bernd Leno between the sticks for Arsenal, while Rob Holding started in defence despite reports that a loan move to Newcastle is imminent.

-Liverpool had offered very little and had looked the side with just a week's training.
-Klopp spoke bullishly this week of his side not setting out to "defend their Premier League title but to attack it" - and his side started the second period with real purpose as Roberto Firmino's curling shot veered just wide of Leno's left-hand post after 51 minutes.
+Liverpool had offered very little and had looked the side with just a week's training following a curtailed break.
+Klopp spoke bullishly this week of not setting out to "defend their Premier League title but to attack it" - and his side started the second period with real purpose as Roberto Firmino's curling shot veered just wide of Martinez's left-hand post after 51 minutes.

-Klopp turned to Minamino just before the hour mark to provide Arsenal with a different problem to the tiring James Milner.
-With the rain falling heavily over Wembley, Arsenal began to tire and within 14 minutes of his introduction, Minamino had his first Liverpool goal.
+Klopp turned to Minamino just before the hour mark to provide Arsenal with a different problem to the industrious James Milner.
+With the rain falling heavily over Wembley, Arsenal began to fatigue and within 14 minutes of his introduction, Minamino had his first Liverpool goal.

-Mohamed Salah cut in from the right before the ball fell kindly for the former Red Bull Salzburg forward to slot past Martinez.
+Mohamed Salah cut in from the right before the ball fell kindly for the Japanese forward to slot past Martinez.
 There was a brief pause to check the goal for handball but replays showed it had brushed the arm of Cedric Soares rather than the Liverpool substitute in the build-up.

 By now, Liverpool sensed the opportunity to win the game within 90 minutes as Robertson's deep cross was chested down superbly by Mane but Martinez was out quickly to smother the angle.
 There was still time for Joe Willock to snatch victory for Arsenal but he headed Cedric's cross wide when well placed.